goop

 Building a workplace where just diversity equity and inclusion training is considered enough isn’t reasonable.
 After a DEI training, an organization still needs help with growth potential and adjusting their culture, all while improving the lives of marginalized employees.

 Training is just a tiny piece of a much bigger DEI puzzle.
-The truth is that a corporation as a whole won’t shift significantly on diversity equity and inclusion training with just a few sessions.
+The truth is that a corporation as a whole won’t shift significantly on diversity equity.
+And inclusion training with just a few sessions.
 However, when combined with other DEI consultants, maybe it can be a crucial component of an overall approach.

 Definition of Diversity Equity and Inclusion Training